ToxicAven/ToxicAven/README.md

 ### Languages I Know

 - Javascript
+- C
 - C++
 - Java
-- Python, But I hate it
+- Python, But I hate it (If python doesn't compile, does that mean it's non-binary?)

 #### Languages Im learning

 - Kotlin
-- V
-- 6502 ASM (for some reason)
-- C
-- Typescript
-- Coffeescript

 ### ⚡ Communities I Am Active In